 case.
 The settlements term was five years.
 The settlement class was defined as "All African Americans and Latinos who were employed as Financial Advisors or Registered Financial Advisor Trainees in the Global Wealth Management Group of Morgan Stanley & Co.
 Incorporated or its predecessor(s) at any time between October 12, 2002 and the date of preliminary approval."

-"Injunctive" relief included: requiring the defendant to distribute its anti-harassment policy to all employees; to retain an employee dedicated to increasing African American and Latino presence in the defendant's work force; to work only with recruiters who would provide a diverse slate of potential employees; posting all job openings on an internal job website; providing diversity training; creating a more transparent and objective career path; changing a "power ranking' system that rated financial advisors' performance; and implementing a revised complaint process.
+The settlement agreement required the defendant to: distribute its anti-harassment policy to all employees; retain an employee dedicated to increasing African American and Latino presence in the defendant's work force; work only with recruiters who would provide a diverse slate of potential employees; post all job openings on an internal job website; provide diversity training; create a more transparent and objective career path; change a "power ranking' system that rated financial advisors' performance; and implement a revised complaint process.
 The parties also agreed to jointly appoint a diversity monitor, Fred W. Alvarez, Esq., and industrial psychologists Dr. Kathleen Lundquist and Dr. Irwin Goldstein to assist with implementation of the changes.
 Monitoring included semi-annual reports to class counsel.

 The defendant agreed to pay $16,000,000 to a settlement trust.
 A trust administrator would allocate the money to class members according to a formula based on their seniority, business generated, and other factors.
 The District Court also awarded $25,000 to an individual plaintiff for her efforts representing the class and $950,000 in attorneys' fees and costs for litigation; $150,000 of which was to monitor and enforce the settlement.
 The last entry on the District Court docket, on May 24, 2010, records the objecting class members' notice of appeal.
 Objecting Class Members